rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 <details>
 <summary><b>Gradle</b></summary>
-<p>If you're using Gradle as the build tools for your project, please add jcenter repository to your build script then add the following dependency to your project's build definition (build.gradle). </p>
+<p>If you are using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle). </p>
 <article>